hellmarbecker/blog/_drafts/new-in-druid-26-parsing-kafka-metadata-automatically.markdown

 In Kafka, data lineage is tracked with [message headers](https://www.confluent.io/blog/5-things-every-kafka-developer-should-know/#tip-5-record-headers).
 These are basically key-value pairs that can be defined freely.
 Inside Kafka, the header values are coded as binary bytes - their meaning and encoding is governed by your data contract, something to keep in mind for later.

+In this tutorial, you will

+- generate Kafka messages with headers from flight radar data
+- ingest and model these data inside Druid
+- and show how these data can be queried just like any other table column using Druid SQL.

+For the tutorial, use at least Druid version 26.0.
+The Druid quickstart works fine.

 ## Generating the data

-In my [blog, I've previously described](https://blog.hellmar-becker.de/2022/08/30/processing-flight-radar-ads-b-data-with-decodable-and-imply/) how you can use a Raspberry Pi wiht a DVB-T stick to receive flight radar data.
+In my [blog, I've previously described](https://blog.hellmar-becker.de/2022/08/30/processing-flight-radar-ads-b-data-with-decodable-and-imply/) how you can use a Raspberry Pi with a DVB-T stick to receive flight radar data.
 Let's modify the kafka connector script to generate ourselves some data with kafka headers. `kcat` comes with a `-H` option to inject arbitrary headers into a Kafka message.

 Edit the following script, entering a unique client ID of your choice and your geographical coordinates.
 Then follow the instructions in the blog above to install the script as a service on your Raspberry Pi.